Burkholder inequality by Bregman divergence: Introduction

 We give a new proof of \eqref{wz1} for $1<p<\infty$ by using the so-called Bregman divergence.
 The proof is elementary, as can be judged from the length of this note.
 It bears some similarity to the stochastic-calculus proofs in \cite{MR3463679} and Ba\~nuelos \cite[Theorem~1.1]{MR816309} and to the arguments of Stein \cite[Section IV.2.1]{MR0290095} but the Bregman divergence allows us to handle all $p>1$ directly.

 \textbf{Acknowledgements.} The proof was drafted in 2011 after discussions with Rodrigo Ba\~nuelos over the book of Garsia \cite{Garsia} -- the received hospitality from Purdue University is gratefully remembered.
-Unexpectedly, the draft inspired new results on operator semigroups by Ba\~nuelos, Bogdan and Luks \cite{MR3556449} and Bogdan, Jakubowski, Lenczewska and Pietruska-Pałuba \cite{bogdan2021Hardy}, and harmonic functions by Bogdan, Dyda and Luks \cite{MR3251822} and Bogdan, Grzywny, Pietruska-Pałuba and Rutkowski \cite{bogdan2020nonlinear}.
+Unexpectedly, the draft inspired new results on operator semigroups by Ba\~nuelos, Bogdan and Luks \cite{MR3556449} and Bogdan, Jakubowski, Lenczewska and Pietruska-Pałuba \cite{MR4372148}, and harmonic functions by Bogdan, Dyda and Luks \cite{MR3251822} and Bogdan, Grzywny, Pietruska-Pałuba and Rutkowski \cite{bogdan2020nonlinear}.
 Therefore we decided to rewrite and correct the notes -- with focus on the simple.
 We take this opportunity to thank the authors of the papers and Adam Os\c{e}kowski for discussions that helped clarify the setting.
+We also thank an anonymous referee for corrections and valuable suggestions.

 The proof of Theorem~\ref{B} is given in Section~\ref{s.pBG}.
 Here we comment on the constants in \eqref{wz1}.
 Using the good-$\lambda$ inequalities, Burkholder \cite[Theorem 3.2]{Burkholder1973} proved that \eqref{wz1} holds with $C_p=18p^{3/2}/(p-1)$ and $c_p=\bigl(18p^{5/2}/(p-1)^{3/2}\bigr)^{-1}$, see also Burkholder, Davis and Gundy \cite{MR0400380}.
 It is known that $c_p=1/p$ is optimal for $p\ge 2$ (see, \cite[Inequality (3.9)]{Burkholder1991}, \cite[Theorem 7.11]{Osekowski}).
 In the course of the proof we obtain the following values: